Specialties

 Body-Based

 Our bodies hold stress and trauma.
 I love teaching about our nervous systems and how to care for them.
-I am trained in Yoga-Informed Therapy, and other tools to connect with our bodies.
+I am trained in Yoga-Informed Therapy and other tools to connect with our bodies.
+I draw in wisdom from dance therapists, practitioners of Authentic movement and energy healers.
 Theses provide opportunities to notice how we feel and make choices about what feels good.

 Mindfulness and Skills